solana-foundation/developer-content/content/guides/advanced/verified-builds.md

 [Solana Explorer](https://explorer.solana.com/address/PhoeNiXZ8ByJGLkxNfZRnkUfjvmuYqLR89jjFHGqdXY)
 to a certain degree.

-The API and the Solana Explorer could potentially be compromised and show you false information.
+The API or Solana Explorer may potentially display incorrect information if compromised.

 If you want to have a completely trustless setup you can run the [Verify API](https://github.com/otter-sec/solana-verified-programs-api) yourself